Datça Turkey 2013

 Datça Villages

 Villages include Eski Datça (Old Datça) with beautiful stone houses built in the area’s unique architectural style.
-Hizirsah has a famous restored mosque, Kizlan fascinating old windmills, and Cnidus a world-renowned naked statue of Aphrodite.
+Hizirsah has a famous restored mosque, Kizlan features fascinating old windmills, and Cnidus boasts a world-renowned naked statue of Aphrodite.

 Datça Harbor – Sailing Issues